 Social networking offers opportunities to connect with other learners and experts in your chosen subject(s) from all over the world.
 Now this has been made far easier with all the different social media platforms.

 Organisations representing different academic fields have their own social media accounts.
 You can follow what’s happening at the Institute of Physics, the Royal Academy of Arts, the Nursing and Midwifery Council or British Psychological Society and many more.
 When you’ve got a moment see what you can find out there that is of interest to you.

-For now though, if you’d like to, try Twitter in this final activity of the session and start to engage with the OU community.
+For now though, if you’d like to, try X in this final activity of the session and start to engage with the OU community.

 This activity is just for fun.
-Twitter is a social media channel that allows you to share learning and engage with the wider educational community.
+X (previously known as Twitter) is a social media channel that allows you to share learning and engage with the wider educational community.
 Short messages can be written and shared easily.
-If you have a Twitter account use that.
+If you have an X account use that.
 If you don’t yet have one, it’s free and very straightforward to set up.